simetenn/uncertainpy/docs/source/theory/sa.rst

 In the case of a zero dimensional output the Sobol indices is a single number, while for a one dimensional output we get Sobol indices for each point in time.
-To better be able to compare the Sobol indices across such features, we therefore calculate the normalized sum of both the first order Sobol indices :math:`\widehat{S}`, and the total order Sobol indices :math:`\widehat{S}_{T}`.
+To better be able to compare the Sobol indices across such features, we therefore calculate the average of both the first order Sobol indices :math:`\widehat{S}`, and the total order Sobol indices :math:`\widehat{S}_{T}`.